raytiley/raytiley.github.com/_posts/2015-02-26-the-evolution-of-injecting-services-in-ember.markdown

 });
 {% endhighlight %}

 Sweet!
 We got to remove a whole file, the initializer is gone.
 Notice also that we moved `logger.js` from `utils` to `services`.
 By placing our services in the `services` folder Ember CLI will find them for us automatically.
 One less pointless choice. (the choice of `utils` was pointless.
 I just made that up in my own app.)
-I also like this better because I'm explicitly delcaring that I wan't the `logger` service available on `PostsViewRoute`.
+I also like this better because I'm explicitly delcaring that I want the `logger` service available on `PostsViewRoute`.
 Other routes won't have a `logger` automatically.
 This also means that I don't have to worry about my injected property conflicting.

 Now there are some rules for what can be injected where, but there is no public API for customizing that yet.
 For the most part you can inject services where you would think, including `routes`, `controllers`, `views`, and `components`.
 This isn't only for your own services.
 Addons can expose services and you can inject them into your apps objects.
 For example Ember Data has an [open PR](https://github.com/emberjs/data/pull/2820) to allow you to expose the `store` as a service.

 I'm a big fan of this API.
-It allowed me to delete a bunch of inializers in our app, and removed some silly choices from my day to day development.
-I think the Services API shows how Ember can constantly itterate on ideas without making me throw away all my code.
-Stability without Stagnation&trade;
+It allowed me to delete a bunch of initializers in our app, and removed some silly choices from my day to day development.
+I think the Services API shows how Ember can constantly iterate on ideas without making me throw away all my code.